Generic name: potassium aminobenzoate [ po-TAS-ee-um-a-MEE-noe-BEN-zoe-ate ]

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect Potaba?

 This list is not complete.
-Other drugs may interact with potassium aminobenzoate, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect Potaba, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.

 Copyright 1996-2023 Cerner Multum, Inc. Version: 3.01.